sebin0817/tp/docs/DeveloperGuide.md

 1. Test the functionality of the `archive` command to ensure it creates a timestamped snapshot of the current address book state.
    1. Test case: `archive` <br>
       Expected: A new file named `addressBook_YYYY_MM_DD_T.json` is created in the data folder, indicating the archive was successful.
 The exact filename will vary based on the current date and time.

+## **Planned Enhancements**

+3. **UI Improvements**
+   1. **Footer:** In the current design, the footer does not consistently stick to the bottom of the window, especially when resizing to large windows.
+   As stated by bug issue: [#117](https://github.com/AY2324S2-CS2103-F09-4/tp/issues/117).
+   We plan to update this by modifying the UI layout slightly so that the footer sticks to the bottom of the window at all times.